-Once you’ve used the fork to try and bring it together you might need to get your hands into the bowl too.
-Try to just use your fingertips to work some of the loose bits into the dough.
-If the mixture if really sticky then you may need to add a little more flour, or if it’s too dry and not coming together then gradually add more milk until it does.
+Once you’ve used the fork to try and bring it together, you might need to get your hands into the bowl too.
+Try only to use your fingertips to work some of the loose bits into the dough.
+If the mixture gets really sticky, you may need to add a little more flour, or if it’s too dry and not coming together then gradually add more milk until it does.

 You can work the dough a little more on a floured benchtop or mat, but you don’t want to overdo it!
-My Grandma definitely stressed the need to just use your fingers in working it together, you don’t need to knead it like bread.
+My Grandma definitely stressed the need only to use your fingers when working it together.
+You don’t need to knead it like bread.

 My Grandma had a similar metal cookie cutter that she always used for the scones, so to me, this is scone shape!
 You can just cut the dough into squares or triangles though, or even use the rim of a glass dipped in flour then pushed down into the dough to make circle scones.

 If you’ve made cheese scones you can top them with a little grated cheese too.

 I brushed the top of these scones with some milk and baked them in a 200C fan oven for about 10 minutes.
 There is some variation based on ovens and what temperature you go with, but I usually go about 200C with ours.
 You’ll get to know your oven!

 Usually, I serve them with either butter and jam, or jam and cream.
 Clotted cream is the best!

 This recipe made about 18.
 There always seems to be one little one at the end, no matter how much mixture you make!